shopware/docs/guides/installation/README.md

 This section discusses ways to set up Shopware on local machines so you can use it as a foundation for your development.

-There are a couple of ways to get Shopware running on your system togehter with the most useful services for data storage and a webserver.
+There are a couple of ways to get Shopware running on your system, together with the most useful services for data storage and the web server.

 ## Declaratively managed